nichpass/Bucknell-Senior-Design-2021/README.md

 ---

 ### Executing the project
-Notebook: [Release](./src/beta_release.py) <a name="execution"></a>
+Notebook: [Release](./src/final_release.py) <a name="execution"></a>

-Running the model is quite straightforward; the command `python beta_release.py` will execute the classification script, allowing you to enter an image location.
-It will then classify the image according to which diseases are present and produce images with bounding boxes for applicable diseases.
+Running the model is quite straightforward; the command `python final_release.py` will execute the classification script, allowing you to enter an image location.
+It will then classify the image according to which diseases are present and produce and produce a bounding box image via Mask R-CNN.
+The classification results will display to the console, while the bounding box image will be saved to `src/mrcnn_out_img`

 (_Note: This section will be updated with a new script name for the final release._)